Switching to Eleventy

 I finally converted this blog from WordPress to a static site generator.
 After completing two full read-throughs of the novel I don’t update this blog very often, and hardly anyone comments on it anyway.
 This way I don’t have to keep up with WordPress and plugin updates on a site that might as well be static, it’ll load a lot faster, and I can still add the occasional post easily enough.

-Update: I forgot to link to a pair of articles that helped me get started: Taking WordPress to Eleventy (Josh Can Help) and How To Migrate From WordPress To The Eleventy Static Site Generator (Smashing Magazine).
+These articles helped me get started: Taking WordPress to Eleventy (Josh Can Help) and How To Migrate From WordPress To The Eleventy Static Site Generator (Smashing Magazine).